 On February 23rd, I accepted an offer of a SCENARIO-funded PhD studentship in the Department of Meteorology at the University of Reading for the project "How can the stratosphere help us predict the weather several weeks ahead?".
 The project is supervised by Andrew Charlton-Perez and Steve Woolnough at Reading and Jason Furtado at the University … Continue reading So…why the stratosphere?

 MODIS imagery of Ophelia at landfall on Monday October 16, 2017.
 It can't have escaped the attention of many members of the general public that a storm by the name of Ophelia smashed into Ireland on Monday killing three.
 Met Eireann issued a RED warning 48 hours in advance of Ophelia's arrival, which is unprecedented … Continue reading A Storm of Ex-Hurricane Communication

-This summer (between the third and fourth years of my MMet degree), I’m working as a gardener in my hometown of Harrogate, North Yorkshire.
-Being outside and directly affected by the weather means it's an obvious topic of conversation with customers, other tradesmen and my colleagues.
-I'm aware that British people always talk about the… Read More Apply More Meteorology in Apps?
+This summer I have been working as a gardener in my hometown of Harrogate, North Yorkshire.
+Being outside and directly affected by the weather means it's an obvious topic of conversation with customers, other tradespeople and my colleagues.
+I'm aware that British people apparently always talk about the weather, but when you're outside cutting a … Continue reading Apply More Meteorology in Apps?